-The red bricked house was shaped like an upside down capital L .
-The brown front door opened straight into a small kitchen with three large windows that always seemed filled with daylight.
+The red bricked bungelow was shaped like an upside down capital L .
+The dark brown front door opened straight into a small kitchen with three large windows that always seemed filled with daylight.
 The house was part of an old army housing complex most were built from wood.
 There were four bedrooms and all the ceilings had wooden rafters.
 There were two fields close to the house, one at the side and one at the front.
 Both fields were roughly 5 acres in size and both lay idle.
 The grass was short and clumpy.
 From the side window of the Kitchen you could see the bypass.
 There was a manmade footpath leading across the field to a four feet high grey wire fence stretching the width of the field.
 A small section of the fence had been trampled down low enough to step over and cross the bypass.
 This was the short cut to the shops on the housing estate about half a mile away.
 The main rout to the bypass was though a dark copse, the path never saw much light and it was often muddy.
 Children from nearby houses thought this route was scary.

 It was mid summer during school holidays, the 10yr old boy was already anxious at the thought of beginning secondary school in September.
 His family were poor despite both parents being in work.
 The boy’s 15yr old sister was his pretend mother for the holidays.
 She was kind and caring and often allowed the boy more freedom to wander but not out of sight of course.